Printing Resources

 For example, if you order a 5.5” x 8.5” document with bleed, you must supply art that is 6” x 9”.
 Any important elements of the piece must be within the center 5” x 8”.

-You must submit your piece to one of the appropriate specifications above.
+You must submit your piece to one of the appropriate specifications available in the printing submission interface.
 Your piece must meet the specifications of one of these options before it can be printed.
+Your PDF page size must meet your selected specifications in order to be uploaded.

 Create and Submit Your Design